roppenheimer/AndroidAPS-alt-Guide/docs/pages/OpenAPS_algorithm_basal.md

     BG - ISF x IOB = eventualBG = targetBG.

+So by constantly reviewing this equation and issuing temporary basal rates (TBRs) we can ensure that there is just enough insulin to bring BG eventually to the preconfigured target.

 ![](../images/basal_adjustment.png)

 Fig 1: Basals are constantly adjusted so that BG - ISF x IOB = targetBG

-You can read about how OpenAPS calculates the amount of IOB in greater detail [here](http://openaps.readthedocs.io/en/latest/docs/While%20You%20Wait%20For%20Gear/understanding-insulin-on-board-calculations.html).
+You can read more about how OpenAPS calculates the amount of IOB in greater detail [here](http://openaps.readthedocs.io/en/latest/docs/While%20You%20Wait%20For%20Gear/understanding-insulin-on-board-calculations.html).

 ## Adding in the carbs